I AM SELLING MY HOUSE … DOES A NEW BATHROOM PAY?

 The issue that I have with these systems, is that, in most cases, they do not address the problems.
 If you have 10, 20 or 30 year old mixer valve and taps, they will fail.
 Now you need to call the company back to remove the skin, so you can give the plumber access to repair or replace the problem.
 Then you have to call them again to re-install it once the repairs are complete.

 Let me contrast that with what we do.

 We begin by removing the walls around the bathtub and the bathtub itself.
-We then inspect the walls for any mold issue sand repair as necessary.
-We always replace the plumbing with a new, top quality mixer valve and shower head.
-We install the new bathtub, then create a complete waterproof envelope, using materials that are impervious to mold.
-Once the basics are done properly, we install beautiful new tile, including niches, shelves, or highlight accents and finish it off with a top quality, self sealing grout.
+Then, we inspect the walls for any mold issues and repair as necessary.
+We always replace the plumbing with a new top quality mixer valve and shower head.
+We install the new bathtub, then create a complete waterproof envelope using materials that are impervious to mold.
+Once the basics are done properly, we install beautiful new tile, including niches, shelves or highlight accents and finish it off with a top quality, self sealing grout.
 The whole process takes about 3 to 5 days.

 BUT WHAT ABOUT PRICE?

 The surprising thing is, that you can have a complete bathroom makeover for the same price or even less than the cover-up companies.
 We will make your bathroom the star of your home.
 And by the way, we will add double the cost to your home value.